CristianaCostaPereira/Find_a_Coach/README.md

 <br>

 ## Introduction
-This application will have two main features:
+This application has two main features:

   1. find a coach;

-  2. send requests (messages) to potential coaches which we want to contact.
+  2. send requests (messages) to coaches which we want to contact.

 <br>